Phone: +49 5201 8142-0

 • Subsequent deliveries at a later date

-• often a manual material search
+• often a manual search for materials

 • Disruptions in the production process